 Suppose we have a random sample of size drawn from a continuous distribution.
 Find estimators for the median, first quartile and second quartile.
 Find an estimate for the percentile.
 Construct an 87% confidence interval for the percentile.

 The estimator for the median is .
-The estimator for the first quartile ( percentile) is .
-The estimator for the second quartile ( percentile) is .
+The estimator for the first quartile ( percentile) is third order statistic .
+The estimator for the second quartile ( percentile) is the ninth order statistic .
 Based on the preceding discussion, the expected area under the density curve to the left of are 0.25, 0.5 and 0.75, respectively.

 To find the percentile, note that .
 Thus we interpolate and .
 In our example, we use linear interpolation, though taking the arithmetic average of and is also a valid approach.
 The following is an estimate of the percentile.